 In total, specification documents include a description of the designer’s vision, a detailed materials list, structural and setting-out drawings.
 These become tender documents that the contractor can base his costs upon and be compared with on an equal footing with all other bids.
-They can be sent to a number of contractors or Sophia's Gardens can select the contractor felt best for your needs.
+They can be sent to a number of contractors or I can select the contractor felt best for your needs.

 This is an opportunity for your continued involvement, or to just relax and watch the men work!
 There's often a little last-minute juggling of materials or positions, according to what's found once we start digging.

 After a settling in period of 3 months, a final inspection is performed, any faults are put right and a certificate of completion issued.
 The retention of 5% is paid to the contractor.

-Stage 8 - Planting
+Stage 8 - Brought to life

-This is a favourite stage!
+Planting is a favourite stage!
 Once the planting plans and the build are complete, it's time to shop for plants.

-Our system is to buy and plant in the appropriate season and to plant ‘bare-root’ where possible, which improves plant establishment and keeps costs down.
+My system is to buy and plant in the appropriate season and to plant ‘bare-root’ where possible, which improves plant establishment and keeps costs down.
 So, bulbs, shrubs and trees are planted in autumn; perennials in the spring.
 For cold sites, shrubs and trees in containers will go in during early spring.